ibuddieat/zk_libcod/doc/added_dvars.md

     * Type: Boolean
     * Default: False
     * Effect: If true, turret weapon names are passed to `Callback_PlayerDamage` when using a turret, instead of the player's current weapon slot's weapon.
 Also fixes the game issue where grenade (and other) kills are shown as turret kills while the player is using a turret.
+  * `sv_autoAddSnapshotEntities`
+    * Type: Boolean
+    * Default: True
+    * Effect: If set to false, it is up to the script code (instead of the game engine itself) to populate server snapshots with entities to use and draw on the client side.
+Requires archived server snapshots to be disabled.
+Related script methods: `SetArchive`, `addEntToSnapshots`, `removeEntFromSnapshots` and `getNumberOfEntsInSnapshot`.
   * `sv_authorizePort`
     * Type: Integer
     * Default: 20700